eclipse/kapua/deployment/minishift/sso/README.md

 This directory contains a setup for enabling single-sign-on (SSO) with Kapua using [Keycloak](http://www.keycloak.org/).

-In a nutshell you will need to install Kapua into OpenShift and then run the `deploy`script.
+In a nutshell you will need to install Kapua into Minishift and then run the `deploy`script.
 A set of environment variables can be used to provide SMTP settings in order to add new Keycloak users by sending out registration e-mails.